 from the Chair

-The newly created Department of Neurological Sciences debuted on August 1, 2012.
-This new department is a merger of two longstanding departments - Neurology, and Anatomy and Neurobiology.
+The Department of Neurological Sciences debuted on August 1, 2012.
+This new department is a merger of two longstanding departments - Neurology, and Anatomy & Neurobiology.
 The Department of Neurological Sciences will blend the clinical

 excellence in the treatment of neurological conditions with our outstanding research in understanding the brain and human behavior.
 In addition, our work will be closely aligned with the Neuroscience Center of Biomedical Research Excellence (COBRE)